nspyre-org/nspyre/docs/contributing.rst

    >>> print 'this is a Doctest block' this is a Doctest block

+One Final Word
+^^^^^^^^^^^^^^

+You may have noticed that the *directives* in the above examples all use a similar markup syntax -- i.e. they start with ``.. [name]``. *Explicit markup* is used in **reST** for most constructs.
+There is a secondary idea of a *directive*: a generic block of *explicit markup*.
+It is one of the extension mechanisms of **reST**, and Sphinx makes heavy use of it.
+A directive ends it's generic block with ``::`` after it's name (e.g. ``.. code-block::`` shown above).
+This syntax is used extensively for more complex features, such as images, roles, comments, and admonitions.

-Again, there is a lot that can be said about markup languages; we haven't even talked about table, roles, explicit markup, or generic directives.
-But included here is everything you need to get started and includes 90% of the information necessary to write this very Contributing section of the documentation.
+Again, there is a lot that can be said about markup languages; we haven't even talked about table, roles, field lists, or literal blocks.
+But included here is everything you need to get started and *all* of the information necessary to write this very *Contributing* section of the documentation.
 Additionally, there are many resources already available online and you should avail yourself of whatever helps best:

 * `reStructuredText Primer (recommended guide) <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`_
 * `A ReStructuredText Primer (docutils -- maintainers) <https://docutils.readthedocs.io/en/sphinx-docs/user/rst/quickstart.html>`_